avelpress/docs/guide/introduction.md

 # Introduction

 **AvelPress** is a modern, minimalistic PHP framework designed to revolutionize how you build WordPress plugins and themes.
-Inspired by Laravel 12, it brings professional structure, boosts your productivity, and integrates web development best practices into the WordPress ecosystem – all without external dependencies or bloat.
+It brings professional structure, boosts your productivity, and integrates web development best practices into the WordPress ecosystem – all without external dependencies or bloat.

 ## Why AvelPress?